Abdul-WriteCodes/PanelStatX/README.md

 | No code required | ✅ | ❌ | ❌ | ✅ |
 | Pay-per-analysis (no subscription) | ✅ | ❌ | ✅ | ✅ |

-PanelStatX is designed to be the fastest path from raw panel data to a presentation-ready, defensible analysis — whether you're a PhD researcher, a policy analyst, or an analyst building models for a client.

 ---